osism/release/notes/3.0.0/NOTES.md

   into Grafana
 * The docker-compose CLI plugin for the Docker CLI was introduced as a replacement for the standalone docker-compose CLI
+* The configuration of the testbed was minimized and the deployment was made more production-oriented

 ## Removals